Skip to main navigation Skip to search Skip to main content

 Abstract

-Biodiesels made from waste feedstock are viable sustainable fuels for compression ignition engine use.
-However, biodiesel produced from single waste source do not always comply with the European biodiesel standard.
-This study investigated the fuel quality and engine performance when two biodiesels with different characteristics were blended at various proportions.
-Waste cooking oil biodiesel was blended with sheep fat biodiesel which has a lower unsaturated fatty acid content.
-The engine performance, combustion and exhaust emission characteristics of the neat biodiesels and their blends (at 60/40, 50/50, and 30/70 ratios) were analysed.
-The results showed that 60/40 and 50/50 blends met the core parameters of BS EN 14214 biodiesel standard and improved the combustion and emission characteristics as compared to their neat biodiesels and diesel.
-The 50/50 blends gave up to 5% and 14% improvements in the in-cylinder pressure and maximum heat release rate respectively, when compared to the same results for neat biodiesel operation.
-Reduction of up to 73% in CO, 96% in smoke and 3% in CO2 emissions were observed.
+Biodiesels made from waste feedstock are viable sustainable fuels for compression-ignition engine use.
+However, biodiesels produced from single waste sources do not always comply with the European biodiesel standard.
+This study investigates fuel quality and engine performance when two biodiesels with different characteristics are blended at various proportions.
+Waste cooking oil biodiesel was blended with sheep fat biodiesel, which has a lower unsaturated fatty acid content.
+The engine performance, combustion, and exhaust emission characteristics of the neat biodiesels and their blends (at 60/40, 50/50, and 30/70 ratios) were analysed.
+The results showed that 60/40 and 50/50 blends met the core parameters of the BS EN 14214 biodiesel standard and improved combustion and emission characteristics compared to neat biodiesels and diesel.
+The 50/50 blends gave up to 5% and 14% improvements in the in-cylinder pressure and maximum heat release rate, respectively, compared to the same results for neat biodiesel operation.
+Reduction of up to 73% in CO, 96% in smoke and 3% in CO 2 emissions was observed.
 However, NOx emission was 2.5% higher than diesel.
-The results revealed that carefully selected biodiesel-biodiesel blending could meet fuel standards, improve engine performance and reduce exhaust emissions.
+The results reveal that carefully selected biodiesel–biodiesel blending could meet fuel standards, improve engine performance, and reduce exhaust emissions.

 Original languageEnglish